 The collection of teeth from hunter-harvested bears is a critical component of Wisconsin's bear management program.
 These teeth allow biologists to determine the population's age structure, the age when females first reproduce and consecutive cub…

-Each county in Wisconsin has a Citizen Deer Advisory Council (CDAC) to provide input and recommendations to the department on deer management within their county.
-Councils work with local department staff to schedule meetings, provide community…
+Each Deer Management Unit (DMU) in Wisconsin has a Citizen Deer Advisory Council (CDAC) to provide input and recommendations to the department on deer management within their unit.
+Councils work with local department staff to schedule meetings,…

 Special youth hunting weekends for wild turkey, white-tailed deer and waterfowl allow youngsters to hunt and gain valuable experience without competing against adults.
 These youth hunting events are scheduled one weekend before the regular hunting…